Collisionless shocks

 Plot showing ion distribution at the quasi-parallel bow shock.

-We study, in detail how particles are accelerated to suprathermal energies, and being injected to diffusive shock acceleration.
-To do this, we use the Earth's bow shock as a plasma physics laboratory.
-We use data from the four European Cluster satellites to study ion acceleration with high temporal and spatial resolution.
-For example, we study how ions are being accelerated by reflection off magnetic structures in the solar wind.
-In the future, the newly launched MMS satellites will hopefully provide even higher resolution field and particle data, which will be useful in studying acceleration processes in shocks.
+We study in detail how particles are accelerated to suprathermal energies and are subsequently injected into the diffusive shock acceleration process.
+To do this, we use Earth's bow shock as a plasma physics laboratory.
+Utilizing data from the four European Cluster satellites, we investigate ion acceleration with high temporal and spatial resolution, focusing on how ions are accelerated by reflection off magnetic structures in the solar wind.
+The MMS satellites, with their enhanced resolution of field and particle data, will provide even deeper insights into the acceleration processes in shocks, potentially refining our understanding of how particles achieve the suprathermal energies necessary for further acceleration.

 Artistic image showing location of Cluster satellites in Earth's bow shock.